codingforeveryone/READMEs/recursive-function.md

     return 1;
   }
   return factorial(n-1)*n;
 }
+factorial(2) // return 2
 ```
 A factorial number is defined as follow: ![factorial](https://upload.wikimedia.org/math/9/3/9/939c013423574cad70f33eaa7dd68f0c.png)
 In this example the base case is n = 1. n = 0 is added as alternative to take into account the value zero as input.
 When the function is invoked, for example with the value 2 as input, one instance of the the function is added to the execution stack.
 Since n is not equal to the base case, the function call itself again, this time with the input value of n-1, which is one.
 The first created instance of the function remains in the execution stack as it waits the second instance to return a value.
 In the second instance of the function the base case is met, and one is returned to the first instance.
 The value is multiplied to the value of n inside the first instance, so 1*2, and then return.
 The result as expected is 2.

 This is a classic example used for recursion, as there is a significant advantage in calculating a factorial in this way, in terms of simplicity of code.
 Try to solve the same problem using a for loop to see for yourself.

 #### Drawbacks